 In 1992, ABC asked Dobbs to move to New York City from his home in Evergreen, Colorado, where he had settled with his wife and their two boys after returning to the U.S. from Europe.
 Happy in their beautiful mountain community, he declined the offer and resigned from ABC to begin a multi-faceted career as a radio talk show host, newspaper opinion columnist, and television moderator.
 For six years, he hosted an Emmy Award-winning discussion program on Rocky Mountain PBS.

 In 2003, Dobbs became a correspondent for the all high-definition television network HDNet.
-With his sons now grown, he once again began traveling around the world as a correspondent and producer of documentaries for “World Report.”
+With his sons now grown, he once again began traveling around the world as senior correspondent and producer of documentaries for “World Report.”
 His segments covered Agent Orange in Vietnam, terrorism in Lebanon, politics in Russia, the post-Apartheid era in South Africa, wealth in Dubai, autocracy in Venezuela, assisted suicide in Switzerland, dirty water in Indonesia, post-war recovery in Liberia, cocaine in Bolivia, drug war in Colombia, PTSD in the U.S. military, extensive coverage from Israel and the Palestinian territories, and live reports, along with Dan Rather, on primary and general election nights.
 He covered the U.S. space program, anchoring live from Florida for every space shuttle launch since the Columbia disaster.

 Dobbs’s book Life in the Wrong Lane, published in 2008, is a vivid telling of all the weird and wacky things that happen to journalists even before they report the stories they’ve traveled to cover.
 Dobbs also is the author of a university-level textbook on writing for broadcasting, Better Broadcast Writing, Better Broadcast News, created from curriculum he developed while teaching at the University of Colorado at Boulder and Northwestern University.

 A native of San Francisco, Dobbs has been married to Carol Walker Dobbs for more than forty years.
 Their sons, Jason and Alex, born in England and France, respectively, traded a view of the Eiffel Tower for the Colorado Rockies as children and became excellent downhill and backcountry skiers.
 Greg taught them to ski black diamonds and has been trying to keep up ever since.